Cotinga

 The cotingas are a large family, Cotingidae, of suboscine passerine birds found in Central America and tropical South America.
-Cotingas are birds of forests or forest edges, that are primary frugivorous.
+Cotingas are birds of forests or forest edges, that are primarily frugivorous.
 They all have broad bills with hooked tips, rounded wings, and strong legs.
 They range in size from 12–13 cm of the fiery-throated fruiteater (Pipreola chlorolepidota) up to 48–51 cm of the Amazonian umbrellabird (Cephalopterus ornatus).

 Description

 Cotingas vary widely in social structure.
 There is a roughly 50/50 divide in the family between species with biparental care, and those in which the males play no part in raising the young.
 The purple-throated fruitcrow lives in mixed-sex groups in which one female lays an egg and the others help provide insects to the chick.

 In cotinga species where only the females care for the eggs and young, the males have striking courtship displays, often grouped together in leks.
 Such sexual selection results in the males of these species, including the Guianan cock-of-the-rock, being brightly coloured, or decorated with plumes or wattles, like the umbrellabirds, with their umbrella-like crest and long throat wattles.
 Other lekking cotingids like the bellbirds and screaming piha, have distinctive and far-carrying calls.
 In such canopy-dwelling genera as Carpodectes, Cotinga, and Xipholena, males gather high in a single tree or in adjacent trees, but male cocks-of-the-rock, as befits their more terrestrial lives, give their elaborate displays in leks on the ground.

 The females of both lekking and biparental species are duller than the males.